caleb531/automata/MIGRATION.md

 with incorrect types may not have been flagged.
 See output from your typechecker for more information.

+### NFA.from_regex default input symbols
+The default set of input symbols for `NFA.from_regex` was changed to all ascii letters and digits.
+If needing to use a specific set of input symbols, use the `input_symbols` parameter.

 ## Backwards-incompatible changes from v6 to v7

 ### Immutable instances